PedroBarbosaSw/PedroBarbosaSw/README.md

-- 👋 Hi, I am Pedro! =D
+- 👋 Hi, I'm Pedro! =D
-- 🌱 I'm a student of Software Engineering, and currently I am doing an internship in a big company of Brazil as a Web Developer, using ReactJS, NodeJS, JavaScript, HTML5, CSS3, ASP.NET MVC, C#.
+- 🌱 I'm a Software Engineering student, and I am currently doing an internship in a big company of Brazil as a Web Developer, using ReactJS, NodeJS, JavaScript, HTML5, CSS3, ASP.NET MVC, C#.
+- :point_left: Call of Duty Pro
 - 📫 You can reach me on instagram or discord: @pedraubarba and Pedraub

 <!---